comprobo25/comprobo25.github.io/How to/setup_your_environment.md

 toc_sticky: true
 ---

-The teaching team will be using ROS Noetic with Ubuntu 20.04, but you should be able to use 18.04 and Melodic.
-We will indicate where the instructions would differ if you were using Melodic.
+The teaching team will be using ROS2 Foxy with Ubuntu 20.04 and we recommend you do the same.
+If you are very brave and have a very good reason to try it, come talk to us about Ubuntu 22.04 ROS2 Humble (we have had some limited success).

-> While there are other ways to install ROS on a computer (ROS for Windows, ROS through Docker, ROS through Windows Subsystem for Linux, ROS2), you really, really want to use Ubuntu running via dual boot (not as a virtual machine).
+> While there are other ways to install ROS on a computer (ROS2 for Windows, ROS2 through Docker, ROS2 through Windows Subsystem for Linux, ROS), you really, really want to use Ubuntu running via dual boot (not as a virtual machine).
 We have found that while these other setups work to varying degrees, there are always little issues that will crop up that will likely get in the way of your learning.
-The biggest issue you will see is that most of these other setups will not allow you to run robot simulators with hardware-based graphics acceleration.
-Given how much we will be using simulators this semester, you really want the superior performance that comes from hardware acceleration.
+While setting up a dual boot takes some time, you will find that the payoff is quite big (both in terms of the smoothness of your experience and in learning how to interact with a Linux environment).

 ## Setting up a Dual Boot

 In order to setup your computer for dual boot, you need to create a bootable USB thumb drive with Ubuntu 20.04 on it.
 Itzgeek has [a nice walkthrough of how to do this](https://www.itzgeek.com/post/how-to-install-ubuntu-20-04-alongside-with-windows-10-in-dual-boot/) that will allow you to take an existing USB thumb drive and convert it into a bootable installer.

-> Although we recommend Noetic, if you are using Melodic, you would want to install Ubuntu 18.04 instead.
+We will have some of these thumb drives available for you to use, so look for them in MAC126.

 A few quick notes:
 * If you have Ubuntu 18.04, you can upgrade it 20.04 using [these instructions](https://ubuntu.com/blog/how-to-upgrade-from-ubuntu-18-04-lts-to-20-04-lts-today).